Scripts

 pw.env.get("variable")

-Retrieves the value of the selected environment's variable.
-Accepts a environment variable as an argument.
+Retrieves the value of the selected environment’s variable.
+Accepts an environment variable as an argument.

 pw.env.get("variable");